NATIONAL

 What Happened

-The White House confirmed the commemorative passport program after it was first reported by Fox News.
-According to a State Department rendering, the passport features a portrait of President Trump surrounded by the text of the Declaration of Independence, the American flag, and the president’s signature in gold.
+The White House confirmed the passport design after Fox News first reported the plan.
+A rendering released by the State Department shows Trump’s image surrounded by text from the Declaration of Independence and the American flag, with the president’s signature in gold.

 By the Numbers